Series-movers

 Series-helpstalemate in 9

 The three main forms of series-movers all finish with a targeted mate, but we can envisage for each a corresponding type where stalemate is the goal.
-Thus the series-helpstalemate stipulation means that Black plays the sequence of moves and seeks a position where White can deliver stalemate.
-In Problem 154, Black has three major pieces that are mobile on the second rank, but the pawn structure on the king-side seems ideal for incarcerating them, so 1.Qh2 2.Qh4 3.Rh2 4.Rh3 5.Rah2 6.g2 7.g3 8.g4 9.g5 for Bxd3 stalemate.
+Thus the series-helpstalemate stipulation means that Black plays the sequence of moves and seeks a position where White can give an immediate stalemate.
+In 155, Black has three major pieces that are mobile on the second rank, but the pawn structure on the king-side seems ideal for incarcerating them, so 1.Qh2 2.Qh4 3.Rh2 4.Rh3 5.Rah2 6.g2 7.g3 8.g4 9.g5 for Bxd3 stalemate looks tempting.
 However, this unique sequence is only a try, because 6.g2 is a prohibited check!
-Another try, to lock in the queen on h2, is 1.Qc7 2.Rh2 3.Rh4 4.Rah2 5.R2h3 6.g2 7.Qh2 8.g3 9.g4 10.g5, but this exceeds nine moves.
+Another try, to lock in the queen on h2, is 1.Qc7 2.Rh2 3.Rh4 4.Rah2 5.R2h3 6.g2 7.Qh2 8.g3 9.g4 10.g5 for Bxd3, but this exceeds nine moves.
 The solution has the queen heading for h3: 1.Qc8 2.Rh2 3.Rh4 4.Rah2 5.g2 6.g3 7.Qh3 8.g4 9.g5 for Bxd3.